iotaledger/wallet.rs/docOps/docs/libraries/rust/getting_started.md

 ### Linux

 You can install _cmake_ and _openssl_ with your distro's package manager or download from their websites.
-On Debian and Ubuntu you will also need the `build-essential` meta-package.
+On Debian and Ubuntu you will also need the [_build-essential_](https://packages.debian.org/sid/build-essential) package.

 ## Usage